Oregon Rockhounding Regulations

 Oregon State Parks Rockhounding Regulations

 Oregon State Parks allow rockhounding of small amounts of rocks, minerals, and fossils for personal collection.
-However, digging or otherwise disrupting park property is strictly prohibited.
+However, digging or otherwise disturbing park property is strictly prohibited.

-Larger collecting might be allowed upon approval of the park manager at some State Park locations.
-Collecting on the ocean shore is allowed as well, but with specific limits.
-Here are the specific State Park rules related to rockhounding.
+At some state park locations, larger collections may be allowed upon approval of the park manager.
+Collecting on the ocean shore is also allowed but with specific limits.

 (2) A visitor may only conduct the following activities with the written permission of the director, manager, or designated park employee unless the activity is specifically allowed by other sections of this rule: